razorRun/react-native-vlc-media-player/README.md

 ## Supported RN Versions

 0.59,0.60,0.61 and up
-PODs are updated to works with 0.61 and up.(Tested in 0.61.5)
+PODs are updated to works with 0.61 and up.(Tested in 0.61.5 and 0.62)

 ## Sample repo